ilacernenko12/WEB-SITE-PARSER/README.md

 ## Frameworks: Apache POI, JSoup.

-## The program creates an excel file and enters the data we need into it.
+## The program creates an excel-file and enters the data we need into it.

 ![photo_2022-06-28_17-20-52](https://user-images.githubusercontent.com/93983025/176204788-3fb45d56-d8bb-4b75-974c-f8b89b8e659c.jpg)